David Rizzio: Aftermath

-Immediately after the murder Mary was able to speak to Lord Darnley, and may have convinced him they were both in danger and captives in the palace.
-The guard around her was relaxed and at midnight the next day they escaped and she rode behind Arthur Erskine of Blackgrange, master of her stable, to Seton Palace and then to safety at Dunbar Castle.
+Immediately after the murder, Mary was able to speak to Lord Darnley, and may have convinced him they were both in danger and captives in the palace.
+The guard around her was relaxed and at midnight the next day, they escaped, and she rode behind Arthur Erskine of Blackgrange, master of her stable, to Seton Palace and then to safety at Dunbar Castle.
 An English servant of Lord Darnley, Anthony Standen, later claimed to have accompanied the queen with John Stewart of Traquair and his brother William Stewart.
-Mary returned to Edinburgh with her supporters, and took up lodgings on the Royal Mile rather than return to the palace.
-On 21 March she had Darnley declared innocent of the murder.
+Mary returned to Edinburgh with her supporters and took up lodgings on the Royal Mile rather than return to the palace.
+On 21 March, she had Darnley declared innocent of the murder.

 Robert Melville arrived in Edinburgh from London and reported back to Elizabeth and Cecil on the aftermath of the murder.
-He noted that Morton, Lord Ruthven, Lord Lindsay, William Maitland of Lethington, the Clerk Register James Balfour, the Lord Justice Clerk John Bellenden (whose brother was alleged to have pointed a gun at the queen), and some gentlemen of Lothian, who were all suspected of having knowledge of the plan had fled.
+He noted that Morton, Lord Ruthven, Lord Lindsay, William Maitland of Lethington, the Clerk Register James Balfour, the Lord Justice Clerk John Bellenden (whose brother was alleged to have pointed a gun at the queen), and some gentlemen of Lothian, who were all suspected of having knowledge of the plan, had fled.
+Mary wrote to Elizabeth I asking that Ruthven, Morton, and their accomplices should be returned to Scotland from Newcastle.
+Elizabeth asked Sir John Forster to tell them to find refuge outside England.

-William Cecil, 1st Baron Burghley and a French diplomat, Paul de Foix discussed the news.
+William Cecil, 1st Baron Burghley, and a French diplomat, Paul de Foix, discussed the news.
 De Foix seems at first to have been misled about the events, thinking that Darnley had killed Rizzio because he found such a lowly servant having an adulterous relationship with Mary, an idea not present in the reports of the murder.

+Two conspirators, Thomas Scott of Cambusmichael, depute-sheriff of Perth, two burgesses of Edinburgh William Harlaw, John Mowbray, and Henry Yair, a former priest, were brought to trial for their part in the murder in April 1566.
+They were sentenced to be hanged, drawn and quartered.
+Harlaw and Mowbray were pardoned.
+Edinburgh's burgh records show that Thomas Scott was beheaded using the newly-commissioned Maiden.
+The head of Thomas Scott was displayed on a tower of Holyrood Palace and the head of Henry Yair was placed on the Netherbow Gate on the High Street.

 Rizzio's brother, Joseph, arrived in Scotland with Michel de Castelnau and was appointed secretary in David's place by 25 April 1566.
-Joseph and an Italian colleague, Joseph Lutyni, had some trouble over coins taken from the queen's purse, and in April 1567 he was accused and acquitted with Bothwell of Darnley's murder.
+Joseph and an Italian colleague, Joseph Lutyni, had some trouble over coins taken from the queen's purse, and in April 1567, he was accused and acquitted with Bothwell of Darnley's murder.
+Castelnau brought letters for Darnley, and he wrote to Catherine de' Medici to thank her, taking the opportunity to insist he was innocent of the "horrible crime".